-Retinol is the buzzword of the moment in the beauty industry; the cult favorite that’s gracing the skincare routines of beauty enthusiasts, and getting the stamp of approval from dermatologists.
-There are many benefits of retinol for your skin, here’s why we recommend incorporating it into your regimen.
+Retinol is the buzzword of the moment in the beauty industry; the cult favorite that’s gracing the skincare routines of beauty enthusiasts, and getting the stamp of approval from dermatologists – but what is retinol exactly and what does retinol do?
+Read on to discover the many benefits of retinol for skin and learn how to incorporate retinol serum, eye cream and night cream into your regimen.

 What is retinol?

 As derivatives of Vitamin A, retinoids are used to treat a range of skin concerns.
 They come in a variety of different strengths, with prescription-strength options typically being referred to as retinoids.

 Once applied to the skin, retinol is converted by skin cells into retinoic acid, and it’s this conversion process that enables visible improvements to the appearance of skin’s texture and condition.

 Known as a “holy grail” of anti-aging, retinol is the ingredient to incorporate into your skin care routine if you want to see real results.
 Retinol benefits the skin by supporting surface skin cells’ natural renewal process, making skin’s layers feel thicker and enhancing its ability to retain water.
 It also helps to improve the appearance of fine lines and wrinkles.

 By supporting surface skin cell turnover, retinol helps to smooth skin’s texture and reduce the appearance of pores and pigmentation, for a brighter-looking complexion.

 Retinol is perfectly safe – particularly the next-generation retinol complex found in No7’s retinol skincare range.
 Not only is it delivered to the skin in an intelligent, slow-release oil encapsulation that helps reduce the common irritating side effects of retinol, but it’s blended with soothing shea butter and bisabolol to be gentler to the skin.